Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

 \subsection{Asymptotics of quantum parameters}

 We note that it is very difficult to ever write down the associated totally positive Toeplitz matrix $u$ given some parameter values $(q_1,\dotsc, q_n)$.
-The matrix $u$ is simply shown to exist, either via a Perron-Frobenius eigenvector argument \cite{rietschJAMS}, or as unique critical point of the superpotential on certain totally positive upper-triangular matrices \cite{rietschNagoya,rietsch}.
+The matrix $u$ is simply shown to exist, either via a Perron-Frobenius eigenvector argument \cite{rietschJAMS}, or as positive critical point of the superpotential \cite{rietsch}.
 This is very much in contrast to the Edrei theorem, which readily associates a totally nonnegative Toeplitz matrix to any choice of Schoenberg parameters.
 Namely, via the map